 4. Definitions

-Information Security Incident – Any attempted or act toward unauthorized access, use, disclosure, modification, or destruction of information including, but not limited to, interference with information technology operation and violation of MVRMA Rules, IT policies and standards, and applicable laws and regulations.
+Information Security Incident – Any attempt or act toward unauthorized access, use, disclosure, modification, or destruction of information including, but not limited to, interference with information technology operation and violation of MVRMA Rules, IT policies and standards, and applicable laws and regulations.

 Examples of Information Security Incidents include, but are not limited to: